LujiAnna/DOM-manipulation-Challenge/README.md

 An _element_ is the JavaScript representation of something on the page.

-In your browser, if you _right-click_ on a page, you see _inspect element_.
+If you right click on a page you should see an "Inspect" option.

 ![inpect element](./assets/inspect-element.png)